Mitsubishi Eclipse Insurance Rates

 Rates are averaged for all Mitsubishi Eclipse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following is a condensed summary of the material that was touched on in the above illustrations.
+Below is a brief review of the data that was touched on above.

-- Higher risk drivers with multiple at-fault accidents may have to pay on average $1,040 more annually for Eclipse insurance
+- Higher risk drivers with DUI or reckless driving convictions may have to pay on average $1,040 more per year for auto insurance

 Shopping for rates will help you save, whether you are shopping for 2001 Mitsubishi Eclipse insurance rates or 2003 Mitsubishi Eclipse GTS Coupe 2d insurance rates.